-There are six lakes on Edmonson Point, ranging in length up to 350 m, and in area from approximately 1600 m2 up to 15,000 m2 (Map 2).
-Two further lakes occur behind the coastal ridge at Colline Ippolito, the largest of which is approximately 12,500 m2 (Map 3).
-In addition, on Edmonson Point there are approximately 22 smaller ponds of diameters of less than 30 m (Broady, 1987).
+Six lakes up to 350 m long and 1600 m2 to 15,000 m2 wide (Map 2) are reported at Edmonson Point.
+Two more lakes occur behind the coastal ridge at Colline Ippolito, the largest of which is approximately 12,500 m2 wide (Map 3).
+In addition, there are approximately 22 smaller ponds less than 30 m in diameter (Broady, 1987).
 The larger ponds are permanently ice-covered, with peripheral moats forming during the summer.
 Detailed physico-chemical characteristics and limnology of the lakes of Edmonson Point are reported in Guilizzoni et al. (1991).
 There are numerous streams throughout the Area, some of which are supplied with meltwater from the adjacent ice sheet, while others are fed by lakes and general ice / snow melt.
 Several stream beds have flood terraces of fine soil covered by pumice-like pebbles of 5-10 mm diameter.
 Many of the streams and pools are transient, drying up shortly after the late snow patches in their catchments disappear.